PaddlePaddle/VisualDL/README.md

 <img src=https://user-images.githubusercontent.com/48054808/93731055-fbeafb00-fbfd-11ea-80f4-bbfd08a0fc35.png width="85%"/>
 </p>

-### Model Visual
+### Model Analysis
 The data distribution and key statistical information of each layer of the model network are visualized from multiple angles with rich views, which is convenient to quickly understand the rationality of the current model network design and realize the rapid positioning of model anomalies.
 The steps to use this function are as follows:

 #### 1、Random sampling of the network node data
-Use the paddle1.8.5 versions which support to random sample of the network node data: http://gitlab.baidu.com/paddle-distributed/wheel/blob/master/release_1.8/paddle_whl_release_1.8.5_20210902.whl
+Use the paddle1.8.5 versions which support to random sample of the network node data: https://paddle-qa.bj.bcebos.com/WheelPackages/temp/paddlepaddle-0.0.0-cp27-cp27mu-linux_x86_64.whl

+Or you can print the network node data by yourself according to the following format.

+Here is an example using the paddle version with random dump function:
 ```python
 join_save_params = []
 for param in join_model._train_program.list_vars():